NJ Online Sports Betting & Casino Bonuses

 Biggest Sports Events for NJ Betting

 NJ sports betting has several major betting events to anticipate.
 With the rise in NJ online sports betting, it’s made these events easy to bet on and very lucrative.
 Apps and sites have a variety of bonus codes that can help benefit your event betting.
+You can claim the exclusive bet365 welcome offer by using the bet365 nj bonus code and use the $100 in bet credits on the sport of your choice!
 Below is a list of some of the more popular betting events for NJ online sports betting.

 Naturally, March Madness is one of the most popular NJ online sports betting events.
 However, though the event includes 64 teams in the NCAA Division, legal restrictions exclude NJ-based colleges from bets in the state.
 So even if an NJ school makes the tournament, you cannot bet on them in NJ.

 NFL betting is also a huge event for NJ sports gambling.
 As everyone knows, NFL Sunday is an American institution.
 Certain games including the games broadcast on Thanksgiving are particularly big events for NJ online sports betting.
 The NFL Playoffs start the season with one of the biggest opportunities for bettors.
 The four games during Wild Card Weekend, give bettors a chance to put away the fantasy football and make some real wagers.
 The excitement around football season grows during each playoff game.
 This makes Superbowl Sunday one of the biggest NJ sports gambling events of the year.

 Though it only comes around every 4 years, the FIFA World Cup is also a large NJ sports gambling event.
 2018 was the first year for legal online betting in NJ and the first World Cup of the new era.
 Even Governor Phil Murphy placed bets on this international event.